bnfour/dotnet-telegram-forwarder/readme.md

 Greatly increased the reliability of Markdown parsing in one of the most **not** straightforward ways you can imagine -- by converting the Markdown to HTML with a few custom convertion quirks.
 * **no version number**, 2020-05-14
 Shelved attempt to improve the codebase.
 Consists of one architecture change and is fully ~~included~~ rewritten in the next release.
-* **v 2.0**, not yet released, (hopefully) in development
+* **v 2.0**, 2023-05-06
-Really proper markdown support this time (Telegram's version with questionable selection of characters to be escaped), option to send a silent notification, async everthing, and probably something else I forgot about.
+Really proper markdown support this time (Telegram's version with questionable selection of characters to be escaped), option to send a silent notification, async everthing, .NET 7, HTTP status codes instead of custom errors, and probably something else I forgot about.